ronellecaguioa/ronellecaguioa/README.md

 Public speaker on React tools including state management alternatives and WebSocket technologies.

-Actively looking for ways to contribute to open-source projects!
+Actively looking for ways to contribute to open-source projects related to developer tools!

 Connect with me on [LinkedIn](https://www.linkedin.com/in/ronellecaguioa/)